McLean (singer)

-McLean (born Anthony McLean, 24 June 1980) is an English singer from Dagenham, east London.
+McLean (born Anthony McLean, 24 June 1980) is a British singer from London.
 He was signed to Asylum Records and then Atlantic Records.
 His debut single "Broken" was released on 26 October 2009.
 The song was produced by The Schizofreniks and first released independently on 26 March 2007 on Schizofreniks Records, and has since then accrued over 20 million hits across major social networking sites, including YouTube and MySpace.

 Early life and career

-McLean was born in 1980 in East London and grew up in Dagenham, Essex.
+McLean was born in 1980 in London.
 He is the son of the lovers rock musician, John McLean.
 He is the brother of the footballer Aaron McLean.
 Under the pseudonym of "Digga", he collaborated with MJ Cole on "Gotta Have It"; then with drum and bass duo Chase & Status on the song "Take U There", which featured on the debut album, More Than Alot.
 “Broken” was the underground song that caught the eye of big record companies and Mclean was signed to Atlantic.